If you are looking for a rainbow pinata idea, then look no further than this Rainbow Punch Pinata

 - There are no kids swinging bats aimlessly and no one big hit

-- It give each child a turn without breaking the whole thing open.
+- Gives each child a turn without breaking the whole thing open.

 - It is A TON cheaper.
 It cost me about $8 to make the entire thing.